-That is where you and your attorney need to come together to figure out how you are going to value your home if it is to be sold in your divorce.
+That is where you and your attorney need to come together to figure out how you will value your home if it is to be sold in your divorce.
 Your attorney should have some suggestions for you.
-I am going to go through a handful of sources that you can look to when trying to determine the value of your family home.
+I will go through a handful of sources that you can look to when trying to determine the value of your family home.

-Next, you can jump online to the county appraisal district’s website to see what the county values the property as.
+Next, you can jump online to the county appraisal district's website to see what the county values the property as.
 Wait a minute, you may be saying.
-Didn’t I just tell you not to trust the various online websites the purport to have the inside info as to the value of your home?
-Yes, and no. Yes, I wouldn’t trust the websites that are trying to sell you something in addition to providing you the value of your home.
+Didn't I tell you not to trust the various online websites that purport to have the inside info about the value of your home?
+Yes, and no. Yes, I wouldn't trust the websites that are trying to sell you something in addition to providing you the value of your home.

-On the other hand, the county appraisal district is almost always in a position where it lists your value as being rather conservative- not too high, not too low.
-These folks go around and review data for the area and in my opinion, will have a more accurate estimate than the for-profit websites.
+On the other hand, the county appraisal district is almost always in a position where it lists your value as somewhat conservative- not too high, not too low.
+These folks go around and review data for the area and, in my opinion, will have a more accurate estimate than the for-profit websites.

-Will the value of your home be decreased due to “other” costs associated with the sale of the home?
+Will the value of your home be decreased due to "other" costs associated with the home's sale?

 Closing costs, realtor fees, and other miscellaneous costs are a part of the process of selling your home.
-However, the question that many clients ask is will these costs be taken into account when determining the value of your home?
+However, many clients ask, will these costs be taken into account when determining the value of your home?
 Will the value of the house be decreased by the amount that these costs total?

 What about reimbursement claims and your family home?

-Reimbursement claims are sort of misunderstood in the family law community.
+Reimbursement claims are misunderstood in the family law community.
 Either that or they are not understood at all.
-Even if your attorney understands what a reimbursement claim is, can describe to you what they mean and you would like to pursue one, they can be extremely difficult to attach a value to.
+Even if your attorney understands what a reimbursement claim is, can describe what they mean, and you would like to pursue one, they can be challenging to attach value to.
 The other tricky part of a reimbursement claim is that it is up to your judge whether or not to allow a reimbursement claim.

 Evidence to prove a reimbursement claim

 To prove a reimbursement claim, the type of which we describe above, you would need mortgage statements that can be offered and admitted into evidence.
-Tax returns can be helpful as well if you need to be able to show a specific amount of mortgage interest paid each year.
-You can use the interest paid as a method to find the principal paid (original principal minus the current principal minus the interest paid will result in the amount of total principal paid during the marriage).
+Tax returns can also be helpful if you need to be able to show a specific amount of mortgage interest paid each year.
+You can use the interest paid as a method to find the principal paid (the original principal minus the current principal minus the interest paid will result in the amount of total principal paid during the marriage).

 Improving the value of a property during the marriage results in reimbursement claims

-You could also have contributed income towards things that have helped to increase the value of the property in question.
-How much of the value of the house has increased because of the improvement would be the main way to determine how much reimbursement you or your spouse would be entitled to in the divorce.
-The difficult part will be proving that by installing a new roof, the property in question increased a certain amount in value.
-There is little question that a new roof or an additional room has added to the value of the house- to one extent or another.
-It is a different thing altogether when you talk about a specific value that can be used in a divorce case.
+You could also have contributed income towards things that have helped increase the value of the property in question.
+How much of the house's value has increased because of the improvement would be the primary way to determine how much reimbursement you or your spouse would be entitled to in the divorce.
+The tricky part will be proving that the property in question increased a certain amount in value by installing a new roof.
+There is little question that a new roof or an additional room has added to the house's worth- to one extent or another.
+It is different when you talk about specific importance that can be used in a divorce case.

 Dividing the house in a Texas divorce

-Here is probably the most straightforward question that we will ask in conjunction with this blog post- how your house can be divided in your divorce.
-How many different ways are there to divide it and what are the circumstances that may lead to those methods being implemented.
+Here is probably the most straightforward question we will ask in conjunction with this blog post how your house can be divided in your divorce.
+How many different ways are there to divide it, and what are the circumstances that may lead to those methods being implemented.

-A judge has multiple ways that he can go if your house is at issue in a family law trial.
+A judge has multiple ways to go if your house is at issue in a family law trial.
 First, a family home can be the separate property of either you or your spouse.
-If either of you owned it before getting married, or it was inherited by you during the marriage then it could be classified as separate property belonging to one of you.
-The law in Texas is that a judge cannot cause you to lose your property interest in any separate property that you own.
+If either of you owned it before getting married, or you inherited it during the marriage, then it could be classified as separate property belonging to one of you.
+The law in Texas is that a judge cannot cause you to lose your property interest in any particular property you own.

-The method of dealing with ownership in the house that attorneys like the best are the selling of the house.
-This is the easiest and most straightforward method.
+The method of dealing with ownership in the house that attorneys like the best are selling the home.
+This is the most straightforward method.
 You do not have to worry about making house payments after the divorce.
-You do not have to worry about what to do if you have to foreclose on your spouse for failing to make payments on a mortgage which still bears your name after a divorce.
+You do not have to worry about what to do if you have to foreclose on your spouse for failing to make payments on a mortgage that still bears your name after a divorce.
 All that has to be done is decide what portion of the equity each spouse is entitled to and then put it up on the market.

-An uncomfortable result of your divorce trial could be that you are awarded the home, but your spouse is awarded the ability to remain in the house for a specific period after the divorce.
-It is like you are given the keys to a car, but the prior owner just gets to sit in the backseat for a few weeks and ride around with you.
-I think most people would not be too happy should this be the result of their case, but it is nonetheless a possibility.
+An uncomfortable result of your divorce trial could be that you are awarded the home.
+Still, your spouse is granted the ability to remain in the house for a specific period after the divorce.
+It is like you are given the keys to a car, but the prior owner gets to sit in the backseat for a few weeks and ride around with you.
+Most people would not be too happy should this be the result of their case, but it is nonetheless a possibility.

-The other option that I am aware of is to order that one spouse be able to retain an ownership interest in the home after the divorce concludes while the other gets a judgment in their favor.
-This money judgment reflects the amount of equity that is their portion in the home.
-If you get this kind of award then your spouse would be ordered to pay you within a few months or run the risk of having you sue him or her to collect on that part of your divorce decree.
+The other option that I am aware of is to order that one spouse retain an ownership interest in the home after the divorce concludes while the other gets a judgment in their favor.
+This money judgment reflects the amount of equity that is their portion in the house.
+If you get this kind of award, then your spouse would be ordered to pay you within a few months or run the risk of having you sue them to collect on that part of your divorce decree.

-You would be able to knock your spouse's name off the deed to the home by having him or she executes a special warranty deed in your favor.
-By the same token, you would sign over a deed of trust to secure assumption to your ex-spouse.
-This allows him or her to foreclose upon you if you stop paying the mortgage for any reason.
+You would be able to knock your spouse's name off the deed to the home by having him or she execute a special warranty deed in your favor.
+You would sign over a deed of trust to secure an assumption to your ex-spouse.
+This allows them to foreclose upon you if you stop paying the mortgage for any reason.
 Both of you would cover your bases by doing each of these things.
 Keep in mind that this step is essential no matter which spouse keeps the home.
 You do not want the liability of having your name on a mortgage you are no longer responsible for.
-This happens a great deal of your spouse cannot refinance the loan because he or she cannot meet the credit score or income requirements to do so.
+This happens a great deal if your spouse cannot refinance the loan because they cannot meet the credit score or income requirements to do so.

 The ins and outs of mortgages associated with homes in a Texas divorce-tomorrow's blog post topic